What is a private water supply and what to do if there is a problem with your supply

 We're involved because:

-- legislation requires that water used for human consumption is safe
+- legislation requires that water used for human consumption is safe.
+Where it is not, we are duty bound to serve a notice to require the necessary improvements

 - we're required to carry out risk assessments and sampling on these supplies, with the exception of single domestic dwellings (unless this is requested)